-Kernelis the low-level part of the operating system which is responsible with the management of the system resources.
+Kernelis the low-level part of the operating system which is responsible for the management of the system resources.
 The kernel provides subsystems like device drivers, firmware, I/O management, etc.

-User Interfaceprovides access to the operating system services and features.
-User Interface is used by the user level applications in order to run and complete tasks which require operating system services and resources.
+User Interfaceprovides access to operating system services and features.
+User Interface is used by the user-level applications in order to run and complete tasks that require operating system services and resources.

-User Applicationis applications which are used by users to write documents, run scripts, browse the internet.
+User Applicationis applications that are used by users to write documents, run scripts, browse the internet.

 Hardware For Operating Systems